Citizen Advisory Committee

 The CAC is looking for new members.
 Would you like to serve?

 This committee is comprised of qualified volunteer citizen members.
-The purpose of this committee is to increase public participation in the functions of Spokane Transit, ensure accountability of the organization's actions, act as an educational arm of the organization to reach out to the public and act as a focused, educated forum for public input and feedback to the organization and represent a wide range of stakeholders and transit service employees.
-The committee meets once a month.
+The purpose of this committee is to increase public participation in the functions of Spokane Transit, ensure accountability of the organization’s actions, act as an educational arm of the organization to reach out to the public and act as a focused, educated forum for public input and feedback to the organization and represent a wide range of stakeholders and transit service employees.
 Members serve a term of three years.

 SPOKANE TRANSIT AUTHORITY